cyverse/cyverse-sdk/docs/app-dev-first-app.md

 Creating a CyVerse Application
 ================================================

-We will now go through the process of building and deploying an Agave application to provide 'samtools sort' functionality on TACC's Stampede system.
-The following tutorial assumes you have properly installed and configured the CyVerse SDK on Stampede.
+We will now go through the process of building and deploying an Agave application to provide 'samtools sort' functionality on TACC's Stampede2 system.
+The following tutorial assumes you have properly installed and configured the CyVerse SDK on Stampede2.
 They assume you have defined an environment variable CYVERSEUSERNAME as your CyVerse username.
 For example:
 ```export CYVERSEUSERNAME=<your_cyverse_username>```

 Agave application packaging